Michael E. Mamp, Ph.D.

 Associate Professor

-Textiles, Apparel Design, and Merchandising
+Department of Textiles, Apparel Design, & Merchandising

 Louisiana State University